The entry requirements for studying at St Mellitus College are as follows:

 - International students would need to acquire a Visa for the entirety of the course before applying, as we are unable to offer sponsorship.

 Students need to be proficient computer and internet users to study on our programmes.

 Click on the below headings for additional entry requirements for specific programmes and to view the full Admissions Policy click here.

 Additional Criteria for Undergraduate Students

-- Undergraduates will normally have three A Levels (grade C or above) or equivalent for direct entry on to a BA, two for entry onto a Diploma and one for entry on to a Certificate (see below for possible exceptions).
+- Undergraduates will normally have three A Levels (grade C/grade 4 or above) or equivalent for direct entry on to a BA, two for entry onto a Diploma and one for entry on to a Certificate (see below for possible exceptions).

 For the Graduate Diploma, because the programme takes place alongside students taking the final year of their BA in Theology, Ministry and Mission, the College is responsible for ensuring that successful applicants can demonstrate sufficient prior aptitude for theological study such that they will not be disadvantaged by entering study at St Mellitus College at this level.
 Applicants must normally have a 2.1 degree or a Diploma (HE) in Theology with a substantial proportion of their graded credit at Merit/Upper Second level.
 However, especially for mature students, prior professional experience will be taken into account as well as educational qualifications.